The Best Baked Beans Ever are the perfect mix of sweet and savory. This old fashioned baked beans recipe with bacon will liven up any BBQ or cookout!

 Ingredients

-• 8 oz can crushed pineapple in natural juices, drained well
+- 8 oz can crushed pineapple in natural juices, NOT syrup, drained well

-• 1 lb center cut bacon, not thick-cut
+- 1 lb center cut bacon, NOT thick-cut, excess fat trimmed away

 Directions